marcellusfarias/dotnet-webapi-template/README.md

 This list is orderned by priority.

 Review TODOs

 Updgrade to .Net 8

+Add more configuration: JWT Secret and time to expire.

 #### Tests

 * Finish writing tests.
 * How to [test](https://learn.microsoft.com/en-us/aspnet/core/test/middleware?view=aspnetcore-7.0) middlewares.
 * On integration test, create a user for testing with admin rights separated from migrations.
+* Review integration test and check if operations were really done.
+* On test, change Time To Expire and Rate Limiting options

 #### Security